 I began writing this blog in December 2007 under the title “Absolut(ly) Fit.”
 I chose the name to reflect a belief that I had then (and still have today): the best way to live a healthy and happy lifestyle is to maintain balance.
 Of course it’s good for your body to work out and eat healthy food most of the time, but it’s also good for your spirit to eat the foods you enjoy.
-Perhaps you want to set an ambitious goal like training for a marathon – but in the pursuit of that, you don’t need to give up everything else in order to succeed.
+Maybe you want to set an ambitious goal like training for a marathon – but in the pursuit of that, you don’t need to give up everything else in order to succeed.

 I didn’t always have this philosophy of balance.
 Growing up, I preferred musical theater to sports, and never understood how someone could do both.
 In my mind, you were either artsy or sporty – but never both.
 I began to challenge this and other assumptions while doing a college internship in Sarasota, Florida.
-Finding it difficult to make friends in a strange place, I told myself that I could either be miserable and have a terrible summer, or I could make the best of it and spend the time trying to improve myself in some way.
+Finding it difficult to make friends in a strange place, I told myself that I could let myself be miserable and have a terrible summer, or I could make the best of it and spend the time trying to improve myself in some way.
 I decided that I was going to do two things I had previously thought impossible: learn to cook and learn to run.

 The cooking was easy; the running was a bit harder.
 I had defined my goal as being able to run one mile without stopping, and lacking any better running equipment, I drove my car in a loop around the neighborhood until the odometer read one mile – that was how far I needed to go.
 For two months I pounded the pavement, working my way up to running more and walking less of that distance.
 By the end of the summer I had not only been able to run my one mile “course ” without stopping, but I also completed a 5K race (though that was with plenty of walk breaks)!
 I was so proud of myself, and told everyone I knew.
 But after running one mile, I wondered – could I run two miles?
 How about three?

 I gradually increased my distance, completing a 5 mile race, then a 10K (6.2 miles), and eventually a 10 miler.
 In December 2007, shortly after starting “Absolut(ly) Fit”, I decided it would be my New Year’s resolution to complete a half marathon by the end of the year.
-I smashed that resolution before the end of the month when I ran the Manhattan Half Marathon in Central Park.
-I was shocked that I had been able to complete it – I thought for sure I was pushing my limits further than I could go.
+I smashed that resolution before the end of January when I ran the Manhattan Half Marathon in Central Park.
+I was shocked that I had been able to complete the half – I thought for sure I was pushing my limits further than I could go.
 But I did it, and now I wondered – could I somehow complete a full marathon?

 I started adding more miles on to my “training sessions” (which were actually just early Saturday morning attempts to burn off the calories of the alcohol and late-night pizza/tacos/etc I had consumed with my friends the night before).
 I didn’t follow a real training plan, but typically tried to add five to ten minutes onto whatever I had done the last time I went for a run, and that gradual increase helped me to progress injury-free.
 I didn’t worry about how fast I was going, and instead focused on enjoying the gorgeous views and surprisingly quiet calm of Manhattan on a weekend morning.

-But while it wasn’t too hard to do just another five to ten minutes than I had done the week before, the extra mileage was adding up – until one weekend morning, I ran 22 miles!
+But while it wasn’t too hard to tack just another five to ten minutes than I had done the week before, the extra mileage was adding up – until one weekend morning, I ran 22 miles!
 Although I hadn’t been following a formal training plan, I had read enough to know that most marathon training plans stopped around 22 miles… so it seemed that I was ready to go the full distance.
 I signed up for the Vermont City Marathon a few weeks later, selecting it in large part because it was sponsored by Ben and Jerry’s and promised free ice cream at the finish.
 If anything was going to get me to run 26.2 miles, it was ice cream!

 My mom and my best friend came to cheer me on, holding signs that said “run to the ice cream, Laura!”
 That motivation certainly helped – whenever I saw their signs, you can bet that I ran a little faster!
 Of course I had some soul-searching, “why did I sign up for this” moments in the last few miles (what first-time marathoner doesn’t?), but within a few minutes after the finish line, the memories of the tough times were completely replaced by pride of accomplishment.
 I did it!